intel/neural-compressor/docs/tensorboard.md

 # Examples

 1. Add "tensorboard: true" into examples/tensorflow/image_recognition/inceptionv3.yaml.
-In order to demonstrate the usage of TensorBoard, pleae remove the following lines which is added to skip the quantization of 'v0/cg/conv0/conv2d/Conv2D' to avoid a known limitation.
+In order to demonstrate the usage of TensorBoard, please remove the following lines which is added to skip the quantization of 'v0/cg/conv0/conv2d/Conv2D' to avoid a known limitation.
 ```
     op_wise: {
              'v0/cg/conv0/conv2d/Conv2D': {